projectshft/killer_agents/README.md

 - "Trending fitness content ideas"
 - "Popular hashtags for beauty campaigns"

-## Student Challenge: TikTok Sound Finder Agent
+## Student Challenge: YouTube Video Finder Agent

-See [TODOS.md](./TODOS.md) for a guided 1-hour challenge to build a new agent.
+See [TODOS.md](./TODOS.md) for a guided challenge to build a new agent.

-**What you'll build**: An agent that finds TikTok music/sound links for specific songs using SerpAPI.
+**What you'll build**: An agent that finds YouTube videos on any topic using SerpAPI and Gemini AI.

 ## Database Schema